databrickslabs/dbx/docs/features/permissions_management.md

 # :fontawesome-solid-users-gear: Permissions management

-`dbx` supports permissions management both for Jobs API 2.0 and Jobs API 2.1.
+`dbx` supports permissions management for Jobs API :material-surround-sound-2-0: and Jobs API :material-surround-sound-2-1: as well as for workflows in the format of :material-table-heart: Delta Live Tables.

 !!! tip